hemantksingh/messup-learn/Distributed Systems/Monitoring and Observability.md

 ## What do observable systems provide ?

 Monitoring enables us to understand the overall health of our systems, observability allows us to infer the internal state of something from the outside.
 How do we know that our application is working well and doing what it is supposed to do without having to look inside or access its source code?
-How can we respond to outages affecting our cutomers and *debug the system in production*?
+How can we respond to outages affecting our customers and *debug the system in production*?
 With observable systems we are able to answer the following questions by querying the telemetry outputs of our systems:

 * What is going wrong?
 * Why is it going wrong?